pitsianis/AdaptiveHierarchicalRegularBinning.jl/README.md

 or AHRB (pronounced as "arb", with a silent "h") for short, is a `Julia` package for binning data point features.

 The primary goal of AHRB is to support and facilitate multi-resolution analysis of particle-particle relations or interactions, especially for near-neighbor location or search at multiple spatial scales or for far-neighbor filtering.
 The bins of AHRB are thereby chosen to be
-$d$-dimensional cubes, extending the quad tree and oct tree to a $d$-dimensional hierarchical data structure.
+$d$-dimensional cubes, extending the quadtree and octtree to a $d$-dimensional hierarchical data structure.

 For further details, please see the